Our Team

 Alex Sackey, CRNA

 Alex Sackey, CRNA was born and raised in Ghana.
 He has lived most of his adult life in the U.S. His worn out cowboy boots are evidence of how long he has lived in Texas.
-Alex attended the University of Texas Health Science Center at Houston and Medical College of Georgia School of Nursing Anesthesia.
+He attended the University of Texas Health Science Center at Houston and Medical College of Georgia School of Nursing Anesthesia.
 He is fortunate to be working with an awesome pediatric anesthesia staff.
-When he’s am not administering anesthesia, he enjoy watching sports and listening to music.
+When he is not administering anesthesia, he enjoys watching sports and listening to music.

 Anesthesiology Assistants